How Long Does It Take to Tan in UV 7? Risks, Timing, and Protection

 The UV scale

-Understanding the UV index clearly will help you make decision the best time to tan without sunburn or any health problems.
+Understanding the UV index clearly will help you make a decision on the best time to tan without sunburn or any health problems.

 UV Index and Tanning